 Arizona is home to a variety of different scorpion species, from the common Arizona stripetail scorpion to the deadly Arizona bark scorpion.
 While most of these critters are most commonly found hiding out in rocky desert areas; here in the East Valley, it’s not uncommon to find scorpion nests in your home!
 That makes knowing where to find scorpion nests an important first step to preventing painful scorpion stings for you and your family.

-Where Do Scorpions Like to Hide and Nest Around the Home?
+Where Do Scorpions Nest Around the Home?

 Playing hide-and-seek with scorpions is not a game you should play.
 According to our experts, some of the most common scorpion hideouts include gardens, garages, and inside your home.